PacificBiosciences/FALCON/docs/quick_start.rst

 ..
 NOTE::

-    This will clone both the FALCON-integrate repository and FALCON_unzip binaries and build a virtualenv including all FALCON and FALCON_unzip dependencies.
+    This will clone the FALCON-integrate repository, FALCON_unzip binaries and build a virtualenv that includes all necessary dependencies.

 Testing